ikrima/gamedevguide/contents/guides/graphics/volume-rendering/Volume Rendering Zoo.md

   - Spherical Harmonics
   - Spherical Gaussians
   - Fourier Opacity Maps
-  - Extinction Transmittance Maps \[Extinction Transmittance Maps\]
+  - Extinction Transmittance Maps \[Extinction Transmittance Maps]
 - Precomputed Radiance Transfer for Volume Rendering
   - Do it inside the volume
   - Can also do it on the surface and tangent basis (use burley's normalized diffusion profile as it provides super simple artistic control)
     - Reference: Approximate Reflectance Profiles for Efficient Subsurface Scattering
-    - Reference: _Extending the Disney BRDF to a BSDF with Integrated Subsurface Scattering_
+    - Reference: *Extending the Disney BRDF to a BSDF with Integrated Subsurface Scattering*
 - Multiple Scattering approximations
   - Contrast approximation for art directable multiple scattering
     - <http://magnuswrenninge.com/wp-content/uploads/2010/03/Wrenninge-OzTheGreatAndVolumetric.pdf>
     - <http://magnuswrenninge.com/wp-content/uploads/2010/03/Wrenninge-ArtDirectableMultipleVolumetricScattering.pdf>
     - Technique is basically exponentiation of single scattering with multiple octaves
-    - Must make sure a <= b to be energy conserving
+    - Must make sure a &lt;= b to be energy conserving

 ![](../assets/vol-render-zoo-ms-eq.png)